asheshwor/mvslide/index.md

 --- .class #id bg:#F0F0F0

-## Getting data for the selected region in long format
+## 3 | Data processing

-With some processing and matching with proper names the data is like this with selected country as Malaysia:
+With some processing, a data-frame with all computed connections is created.
+Following is an example for Malaysia:

 ```